Passopla/Passopla/README.md

-- 👋 Hi, I’m @Passopla
+- 👋 Hi, I’m Karl Ndebele // @Passopla
 - 👀 I’m interested in Apps that tell stories
 - 🌱 I’m currently learning Game Development at TFS
 - 💞️ I’m looking to collaborate on games, art projects, and apps
-- 📫 Reach me karl@amanziconnexions.wiki
+- 📫 Reach me karl@amanziconnexions.com
 - 😄 Pronouns: He Him
-- ⚡ Fun fact: I'M South African, living in Canada.
+- ⚡ South African, In Canada

+- I'm an artist with a BFA in Film Production, 3D illsutration is a hobby of mine, Art Direction is a skill of mine, and I'm making game dev a career of mine.
+  Lets tell stories together!

 <!---
-Passopla/Passopla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+Passopla/Passopla
 --->